rabbitControl/RCP/README.md

 - string-tiny: prefixed with size [uint8] followed by [UTF-8 string-data]
 - string-short: prefixed with size [uint16] followed by [UTF-8 string-data]
 - string: prefixed with size [uint32] followed by [UTF-8 string-data]
+- multilanguage: list of: ISO 639-2 language-code followed by string-tiny, string-short or string. list is terminated with 0.

 ## Package